mitexleo/fediroma/docs/docs/configuration/howto_mediaproxy.md

 # How to activate mediaproxy
 ## Explanation

 Without the `mediaproxy` function, Akkoma doesn't store any remote content like pictures, video etc. locally.
-So every time you open Akkoma, the content is loaded from the source server, from where the post is coming.
+So, every time you open Akkoma, the content is loaded from the source server, from where the post is coming.
 This can result in slowly loading content or/and increased bandwidth usage on the source server.
-With the `mediaproxy` function you can use nginx to cache this content, so users can access it faster, because it's loaded from your server.
+With the `mediaproxy` function, you can use NGINX to cache this content, so users can access it faster, because it's loaded from your server.

 ## Activate it

-* Edit your nginx config and add the following location:
+* Edit your NGINX config and add the following location:
 ```
 location /proxy {
         proxy_cache akkoma_media_cache;